-"The 1 100 most important poems in German literature between 1730 and 1900″ is a list of poetry titles published on the internet by the University of Freiburg im Breisgau.
-The list was compiled as part of the "Classical Vocabulary" project under the direction of Prof. Knoop.
-The university, which bore the costs of the project totalling 34,900 euros, considers that its rights have been infringed by the distribution of a CD-ROM entitled "1000 Poems Everyone Must Have" by the company Directmedia.
-Of the poems on this CD-ROM, 876 date from the period between 1720 and 1900; of these, 856 are also named in the list of poem titles compiled by Mr Knoop.
+„The 1,100 Most Important Poems of German Literature between 1730 and 1900“ is a list of poem titles published online by the University of Freiburg im Breisgau.
+The list was compiled as part of the „Classical Vocabulary“ project under the direction of Prof. Knoop.
+The university, which bore the project costs totaling 34,900 Euros, considers its rights infringed by the distribution of a CD-ROM titled „1000 Poems Everyone Must Have“ by Directmedia.
+Of the poems on this CD-ROM, 876 date from the period between 1720 and 1900; of these, 856 are also named in the list of poem titles compiled by Mr. Knoop.

-Directmedia used this list as a guide when compiling the poems on its CD-ROM.
-It omitted some of the poems listed there, added others and critically reviewed the selection made by Mr Knoop in each case.
-The poem texts themselves were taken from Directmedia's own digital material.
+Directmedia based the compilation of poems on its CD-ROM on this list.
+It omitted some of the listed poems, added others, and critically reviewed Mr. Knoop's selection.
+Directmedia sourced the poem texts themselves from its own digital material.

-The Federal Court of Justice (Bundesgerichtshof, BGH), which has already upheld the action brought by Prof. Knoop as the creator of a collective work, is of the opinion that the decision of the dispute, insofar as Directmedia and the university are opposed, depends on the interpretation of the database directive .
-The Federal Court of Justice wonders whether the taking over of the contents of a database in such circumstances constitutes an "extraction" within the meaning of the Directive which the maker of the database can prohibit.
+The Federal Court of Justice (BGH), which had already granted Professor Knoop's claim as the creator of a collective work, holds that the resolution of the dispute between Directmedia and the university hinges on the interpretation of the Database Directive .
+The BGH queries whether the appropriation of database content under such circumstances constitutes an 'extraction' within the meaning of the Directive, which the database producer is entitled to prohibit.

-In today's judgment, the Court points out that, where the maker of a database makes its contents available to third parties, even in return for payment, he may not prevent those third parties from consulting the database for information purposes.
-It is only where the display of the contents of the database on screen requires the permanent or temporary transfer of all or a substantial part of those contents to another medium that the consultation in question may be made subject to the maker's authorisation.
+In its judgment today, the Court states that if a database producer makes its content accessible to third parties, even for remuneration, it may not prevent those third parties from querying the database for informational purposes.
+The relevant query can only be made subject to the producer's authorization if the display of the database content on screen necessitates the permanent or temporary transfer of all or a substantial part of that content to another data carrier.

-The concept of "extraction", which the maker of a protected database may prohibit, must be understood as covering any unauthorised appropriation of all or part of the contents of a database.
-The means and forms used are irrelevant.
+The term 'extraction', which the producer of a protected database is entitled to prohibit, is to be understood as encompassing any unauthorized appropriation of all or part of the content of a database.
+The specific means and forms employed are irrelevant.

-In this context, it is irrelevant for the question of whether there is a "taking" whether the transfer is based on a technical process of copying the contents of a protected database such as an electronic, electromagnetic, electro-optical or similar process.
-Copying the contents of such a database onto another data carrier, even in the form of transcription, fulfils the offence of taking in the same way as a file download or photocopy.
-Moreover, the term "extraction" cannot be limited to acts involving the transfer of the whole or a substantial part of a protected database.
+In this context, whether an 'extraction' has occurred is independent of whether the transfer relies on a technical copying process for the content of a protected database, such as an electronic, electromagnetic, electro-optical, or similar method.
+Copying the content of such a database to another data carrier, even through manual transcription, constitutes an extraction, as do file downloads or photocopies.
+Moreover, the term 'extraction' cannot be restricted to actions involving the transfer of all or a substantial part of a protected database.

-Finally, the fact that elements contained in one database are transferred to another database only after critical examination by the originator of the transfer does not preclude a finding that a transfer of elements from the first database to the second is taking place.
+Finally, the fact that elements from one database are transferred to another only after critical review by the author of the transfer does not negate the finding that a transfer of elements from the first database to the second has occurred.

-The Court concludes that the transfer of elements from a protected database to another database on the basis of an on-screen consultation of the first database and a detailed consideration of the elements contained therein may constitute a 'taking' which the maker of the database may prohibit, in so far as that operation involves the transfer of a substantial part , in qualitative or quantitative terms, of the contents of the protected database or the transfer of insubstantial parts which, by its repetitive and systematic nature, may have the effect of reconstituting a substantial part of those contents; it is for the referring court to determine whether that is the case.
+The Court concludes that the transfer of elements from a protected database to another database, resulting from a screen query of the first database and a detailed assessment of its contained elements, can constitute an 'extraction' that the database producer is entitled to prohibit, provided that this operation involves the transfer of a qualitatively or quantitatively substantial part of the content of the protected database or the transfer of insubstantial parts which, through their repeated and systematic nature, may have led to the re-creation of a substantial part of that content; the determination of whether this is the case falls to the referring court.

 Source: ECJ Press Release No. 67/08 of 9 October 2008